-Most babies learn to crawl at 7–10 months.
-Some babies do not crawl at all.
-They may go straight to standing or walking around, holding onto furniture.
-Crawling offers a baby some independence from their caregiver and enables them to explore their environment.
+Most babies learn to crawl at 7–10 months, but some go straight to standing or walking around, holding onto furniture.
+Crawling offers a baby some independence and enables them to explore their environment.

 Crawling is an opportunity for babies to exercise some independence.
 It allows them to move toward something they are interested in so they can explore it.

 Crawling skills develop when babies have sufficient muscle strength and coordination, but all babies develop at different rates, and some may skip crawling altogether.

 Parents and caregivers may find it difficult not to compare a child to others and may worry if they reach milestones later.
 However, most children follow a similar development pattern, but the timings can vary.

 Most babies start crawling between 7–10 months.
 Not all babies will crawl.
 Some may shuffle on their bottom, crawl along on their belly, or go straight from sitting to standing.